niltwill/vc-updatedscm/README.md

 - Fixed Leaf Links bridge traffic flow not spawning.
 - Fixed an issue related to VCPD HQ where the player would recive 2 stars wanted level upon leaving it.
 - Cell Phone will no longer ring inside certain interiors making the interior door closed and resulting in player being stuck inside until you either anwser the call or wait until it stops ringing.
+- Added busted or wanted check for ambulance, firetruck and taxi sidemissions.
+- Now in "Gun Runner" the four backup faggios will not keep spawning infinitely, only once.

 New features:
-- You can now skip Phone calls same way you do in GTA SA/LCS.
+- You can now skip phone calls the same way you do in GTA SA/LCS.
 - New GXT Source format, GXT changes required for the mod are now re-done from scratch.
 - Initial Ken's cutscene is now skippable (since you're in a vehicle: with the acceleration key).
 - Spand Express driver in "Jury Fury" now aggressively drives away from the traffic accident once you pass or fail the mission.